Ottomanism: History

-How it started
+Beginning

 Thinkers such as Montesquieu (1689–1755) and Rousseau (1712–1778), as well as the events of the French Revolution of 1789, strongly influenced Ottomanism.
 It promoted equality among the millets.
 The idea of Ottomanism originated amongst the Young Ottomans (founded in 1865) in concepts such as the acceptance of all separate ethnicities in the Empire regardless of their religion, i.e., all were to be "Ottomans" with equal rights.
 In other words, Ottomanism held that all subjects were equal before the law.
 Ideally, all citizens would share a geographical area, a language, culture, and a sense of a "non-Ottoman" party who were different from them.
 The essence of the millet system of confessional groupings was not dismantled, but secular organizations and policies were applied.
 Primary education, conscription, head tax and military service were to be applied to non-Muslims and Muslims alike.

 Development of the concept

 Ottomanism was inspired and formed as a reaction to European ideas and the growing Western involvement in the Ottoman Empire.
 Following the Tanzimat reforms begun in 1839, Ottomanism developed from a need to bring the Empire together.
 The Ottomans feared the growing threat the Europeans posed, especially after events like the 1838 Treaty of Balta Liman, which allowed for British merchants in the Empire to be taxed equally to the locals, and the growing concern of the great powers over the treatment of Christians within the Empire.
 The Ottomans thought that if they could unite the Empire fully under one state entity, then they would be stronger and the Europeans would have a harder time encroaching on Ottoman territory, as well as on Ottoman people.
 Previously, the Empire was vastly split into many small communities that mostly governed themselves.
 The Sultan oversaw these communities, but most areas adhered to their own laws and beliefs.

 This accounted in part for the success of the Ottoman Empire: the Sultan didn't force any major changes on populations as he conquered them.
 Because of struggle for self-determination, the concept of nation-states with shared senses of identities began to rise in Europe, most notably with the Greek War of Independence of 1821-1830, which also started affecting the various other peoples of the Ottoman Empire.
 From these instances, Ottomanism developed as a social and political response, with the hope of saving the Empire from downfall.